Covid 19 coronavirus: Two new cases at Americold factory; wait on results of 14 others continues

 "Obviously people's anxiety, getting the test results back for all of our staff is our number one priority.

 "That is not complete yet for the shut sites.
-We have one result pending from our Auckland Airport site all other sites at that site have been negative.
+We have one result pending from our Auckland Airport site.
+All other sites at that site have been negative.

 "At the Mt Wellington site, we have approximately half of the 27 employees there still to receive results and that was the first site.